 - Contact the library's subject specialist for your department to discuss what will be covered in the session.
 Sessions can easily be tailored to address specific assignments or concerns for your class.

-- Consult our guidelines for bringing your students in for library instruction.
+- See our Ten Ways to Improve Student Research, and consult our guidelines for bringing your students in for library instruction.
 In short, remember that library instruction works best under three conditions:

 Guidelines for Faculty Arranging a Library Instruction for Their Class

 Consult with your librarian well in advance of the workshop.

 Library instruction is most effective when it addresses a course assignment emphasizing research, information resources, or specific information competencies.
 Send a copy of the syllabus and assignment to your librarian well in advance of the workshop.
 He or she will work with you to ensure that the timing and content of the library workshop will be geared toward the goals/objective for the assignment.Assume that students have minimal knowledge of information resources.